-Terms of the Interest Rate Swap Agreements
+Terms of the Swap Agreement

-The following table includes the terms for each of the Corporation's individual swap transactions:
+The following table includes the terms for the Corporation's 2003 swap transaction:

-Terms 2003 Swap 2004 Swap Corresponding bond series 2003A-4V, 2003A-8V to 2003A-12V, 2008B-3V and 2008B-7V 2008B-AV and 2008B-BV Final maturity of bonds April 1, 2024 February 20, 2003 April 1, 2024 \$615.5 million \$615.8 million 3.15% to 3.26% 65% of One- Month LIBOR (Weighted Average) April 1, 2021 February 26, 2004 April 1, 2021 \$105.2 million \$105.5 million 3.19% 65% of One- Month LIBOR (As of a Specific Date)
+2003

+Terms Swap

+Corresponding bond series 2003A-4V and 2003A-8V

+2003A-8 V 2008B-3V and

+2008B-7V

+Final maturity of bonds April 1, 2024

+Inception of Swap Agreement February 20, 2003

+Final maturity of related Swap Agreements April 1, 2024

+Swaps' notional amount \$366.7 million

+Variable rate bonds \$367 million

+Fixed payment rates paid to counterparties 3.15% to 3.26%

+Variable payments received, computed as 65% of One-

+Month LIBOR

+(Weighted

+Average)
-The variable rates on the bonds are determined by remarketing agents for bonds in the weekly interest rate mode and by auction results for bonds in the auction rate mode, in accordance with auction rate procedures.

-As of March 31, 2014, average rates were as follows:
+The variable rates on the bonds are determined by remarketing agents for bonds in the weekly interest rate mode.
+As of March 31, 2019, average rates were as follows:

-Synthet ic Rates

-2003 2004
+2003 Swap Synthetic

+Terms Rates

-Terms Swap Swap
+Swap Agreement:

-Interest rate swap agreement:

 Weighted average fixed payment to

-counterparty Fixed 3.20% 3.19%
+counterparty Fixed 3.21%

-Less variable payment from counterparty 65% of One-Month LIBOR (.10%) (.10%)
+Less variable payment from counterparty 65% of One-Month LIBOR (1.62%)

-Net interest rate swap payments 3.10% 3.09%
+Net interest rate swap payments 1.59%

 Weighted average variable rate bond coupon

-payments (includes support costs) .54% .74%
+payments (includes support costs) 2.14%

 Approximate synthetic interest rate on

-Bonds 3.64% 3.83%
+Bonds 3.73%

-The fair value balances and notional amounts of derivative instruments outstanding at March 31 2014, classified by type and the changes in fair value of such derivative instruments for the year then ended as reported in the financial statements are as follows (amounts in millions):
+The fair value balances and notional amounts of derivative instruments outstanding at March 31 2019, classified by type and the changes in fair value of such derivative instruments for the year then ended as reported in the financial statements are as follows (amounts in millions):

-Change in Fair Value Fair Value Fair Value at March 31, 20 Classification Amount Classification Amount Notional Cash Flow Hedge: Pay Fixed Interest Rate Swap Deferred outflow \$20 Derivative Instrument (\$72.2) \$720.7
+Change in Fa ir Value Fair Value at March 31, 2019 Classification Amount Classification Amount Notional Cash Flow Hedge: Pay Fixed Interest Rate Swap Deferred outflow \$3.9 Derivative Instrument (\$19.7) \$366.7

-The interest rate swaps were evaluated to be effective hedges for accounting and financial reporting purposes at March 31, 2014.
-Accordingly, the fair value of the swaps at March 31, 2013 (\$92.2) million and the increase in fair value of the swaps through fiscal year 2014 of \$20 million are combined with unamortized deferred outflow of \$52.6 million and reported as a deferred outflow of \$19.6 million at March 31, 2014.
+The interest rate swaps were evaluated to be effective hedges for accounting and financial reporting purposes at March 31, 2019.
+Accordingly, the fair value of the swaps at March 31, 2018 (\$23.6 million) and the increase in fair value of the swaps at March 31, 2019 of \$3.9 million are combined to arrive at the reported fair value of the swaps of \$19.7 million at March 31, 2019.
+The fair value of the swaps is combined with an unamortized deferred outflow of \$27.5 million and reported as a deferred inflow of \$7.8 million at March 31, 2019.

-Fair Value of the Interest Rate Swap Agreements
+Fair Value of the Swap Agreements

-Due to the fact that interest rates have changed since execution of the swaps, the swaps had an estimated fair value at March 31, 2014 equal to their termination cost which would have required the Corporation to pay \$72.2 million to its swap counterparties at March 31, 2014 had it terminated the swaps at that date.
-The fair value of the swaps fluctuate with the change in the term structure of the LIBOR swap market.
-Because the interest the Corporation pays on variable rate bonds adjusts with changing market based interest rates, the bonds do not have a corresponding change in their fair value.
-The fair value was estimated using the zero-coupon method.
+The fair value for the swap agreements is the estimated exit price that assumes that a transaction occurs in the Corporation's principal market, or in the Corporation's most advantageous market in the absence of a principal market.
+Due to the fact that interest rates have changed since execution of the swaps, the Corporation's swap agreements have a negative fair value and therefore are in a liability position at March 31, 2019.
+The fair value was estimated using the income approach.
 This method calculates the future net settlement payments required by the swap, assuming that the current forward rates implied by the yield curve correctly anticipate future spot interest rates.
 These payments are then discounted using the spot rates implied by the current yield curve for hypothetical zero-coupon bonds due on the date of each future net settlement on the swap.
+The valuation of the swap agreements relies primarily on observable inputs, therefore, the swaps are classified in Level 2.

-Counterparty and Credit Risk of the Interest Rate Swap Agreements
+Counterparty and Credit Risk of the Swap Agreements